QUAREP-LiMi/QUAREP-LiMi-Tool-Kit/README.md

 - Nikon point-scan confocal is not (yet) supported

 Support for other brands and measurements is in progress.
+A python distribution is included, check out the comments in the main.py file to learn module requirements.

 ## Installation
 Install the package or unpack the archive to the microscope PC or a portable storage device.